-This may seem like a bizarre topic, but walking our Frenchie, Pepper, was actually one of the hardest things to get used to!
+This may seem like a bizarre topic, but walking our Frenchie, Pepper, on a lead was actually one of the hardest things to get used to!

 French Bulldogs are one of the more stubborn breeds, meaning it can be difficult to train them.
 Sure, Pepper is great at things like ‘sit’ and ‘wait’, but walking nicely on the lead took months of hard work.